marklogic/marklogic-rdf4j/README.md

 #### Build and Deploy

-Build and deploy a local maven marklogic-rdf4j snapshot by running;
+Build and deploy a local maven marklogic-rdf4j build by running;

 ```
 gradle marklogic-rdf4j:install